buildkite-plugins/lacework-buildkite-plugin/README.md

 ## Configuration

-It's necesary to have the [Lacework CLI](https://docs.lacework.net/cli/) installed in order to send the metadata schema output into the Lacework UI so you can see the results, and the component to use.
+It's necesary to have the [Lacework CLI](https://docs.lacework.net/cli/) installed in order to send the metadata schema output into the Lacework UI so you can see the results.
+Also, the necessary components must be installed as well.
 Currently, the plugin only supports the `sca` component.

 You should add the secrets `LW_API_KEY` and `LW_API_SECRET` into your secret manager or environment hook.
 The value for these secrets can be obtained by following the instructions [here](https://docs.lacework.net/console/api-access-keys) to create an API key and then download it.